NYTEMODEONLY/boomfile/project-scope.md

 1. No persistent storage of upload history
 2. Limited to single file uploads
 3. No file type restrictions or validation
-4. Vercel serverless function limitations (512MB `/tmp` storage, execution timeout)
+4. Vercel serverless function limitations
 5. No built-in monitoring or analytics beyond what Vercel provides
 6. URLs are not customizable
-7. Serverless architecture may impact file handling for larger files

 ## Conclusion